zhangyuang/node-ffi-rs/README.md

     deepStrictEqual(f, [101, 202, 303]);
     deepStrictEqual(g, person);
     logGreen("test function succeed");
-    // free function memory when it not in use freePointer({
+    // free function memory when it is not in use freePointer({
       paramsType: [funcConstructor({
         paramsType: [